wingo/whippet/doc/collector-mmc.md

-# Whippet collector
+# Mostly-copying collector

-One collector implementation in the Whippet garbage collection library is also called Whippet.
-Naming-wise this is a somewhat confusing situation; perhaps it will change.

-Anyway, the `whippet` collector is mainly a mark-region collector, inspired by [Immix](http://users.cecs.anu.edu.au/~steveb/pubs/papers/immix-pldi-2008.pdf).
+The `mmc` collector is mainly a mark-region collector, inspired by [Immix](http://users.cecs.anu.edu.au/~steveb/pubs/papers/immix-pldi-2008.pdf).
-To a first approximation, Whippet is a whole-heap Immix collector with a large object space on the side.
+To a first approximation, `mmc` is a whole-heap Immix collector with a large object space on the side.

-When tracing, `whippet` mostly marks objects in place.
+When tracing, `mmc` mostly marks objects in place.
 If the heap is too fragmented, it can compact the heap by choosing to evacuate sparsely-populated heap blocks instead of marking in place.
-However evacuation is strictly optional, which means that `whippet` is also compatible with conservative root-finding, making it a good replacement for embedders that currently use the [Boehm-Demers-Weiser collector](./collector-bdw.md).
+However evacuation is strictly optional, which means that `mmc` is also compatible with conservative root-finding, making it a good replacement for embedders that currently use the [Boehm-Demers-Weiser collector](./collector-bdw.md).